pkboom/albert-laravel-page/README.md

 ### Change `code`

-This is a laravel projects dirctory.
+This is a laravel project dirctory.

 ```python
 code = '/home/y/code'